lupyuen/lupyuen.github.io/src/uboot.md

 U-Boot scans our microSD and discovers a __U-Boot Script `boot.scr`__

-We'll talk more about the script, which __loads the Linux Kernel__ into RAM and starts it...
+(We'll talk more about the script)

+The U-Boot Script __loads the Linux Kernel__ into RAM and starts it...

 ```text
 ## Executing script at 4fc00000